-The Argentina-born attacker was desperate to leave Southampton after just six months at the club and accepted lower wages to facilitate his move to the Old LadyAntonio Conte has revealed that Pablo Osvaldo accepted a significant pay-cut to secure his move from Southampton to Juventus.
+The striker was desperate to leave Southampton after just six months at the club and accepted lower wages to facilitate his move.

 The Italy international joined Juve on loan until the end of the season on deadline day of the transfer window, after a training ground bust-up with Jose Fonte saw the club suspend him for two weeks.